|Professor Sarah Stewart Johnson (PI)

 I am a postdoctoral fellow working on the chemical and mineralogical composition of the Martian surface using the Sample Analysis at Mars (SAM) experiment onboard the Curiosity rover of the MSL mission.
 In particular, I am searching for organic molecules and biomarkers on Mars and investigating methods of their preservation in various kind of Martian minerals.
 In addition to data collected from SAM, I work with Martian analog samples from terrestrial environments.
 I recently received my Ph.D in specialty Astronomy and Astrophysics in France on a similar project.
 My daily laboratory experiments are physio-chemical analysis using pyrolysis and wet chemistry coupled to gas-chromatography mass-spectrometry.
 I try to replicate SAM conditions as closely as possible to help data interpretation and the search of organic matter.
 Besides work, I love hiking and taking pictures of the beautiful places, landscapes and people I meet during my trips.

-I am a recent graduate of Georgetown College with a Bachelor’s degree in biology.
-As a research assistant in the Johnson Biosignatures Lab, I research the ancient microbial communities of Antarctica’s Dry Valleys in order to understand how life can survive in extreme environments.
-I am fascinated by space and the diverse paradigms with which we can conceptualize life in the universe.
-Besides in Regents 511, I can also be found cooking or geeking out about design.
+I’m a recent graduate of Georgetown College with a Bachelor’s degree in biology.
+As a research assistant in the Johnson Biosignatures Lab, I study the ancient microbial communities of Antarctica’s Dry Valleys in order to understand how life can survive in extreme environments.
+I am fascinated by the diverse paradigms with which we can conceptualize life in the universe.
+Besides in Regents 511, I can also be found cooking or geeking out about sustainable design.